 Cutting Your Dog’s Nails

-Most dogs do not need their nails trimmed frequently, since regular walking helps to keep nails at a healthy length.
+Most dogs do not need their nails trimmed too often since regular walking on asphalt and similar hard surface helps to keep nails at a healthy length.
 On average, a dog will need his nails trimmed once every three to eight weeks.
 This number that varies as a result of your dog’s breed and activity.

 One tip that many dog owners pay attention to is when they begin hearing a loud “tap, tap, tap” as their dog walks around the house.
 This is often an indication that the dog’s nails are too long, as most healthy dog’s nails will not touch the floor when standing still.

 Cutting nails is a visual process and therefore is not something that is generally done too often.
 It is common, however, to cut a dog’s nails too short when trimming them.
 For this reason, it is important to trim nails slowly and to keep styptic powder on hand to control any bleeding when the nail quick is clipped.

 Frequency: Inspect regularly, but clean only as needed